-Homepolish designer Marissa Bero is a self-proclaimed antique hunter, and the rooms she designs prove it.
-See her top 7 sources for rare finds in New York.
+Homepolish designer Marissa Bero is a self-proclaimed hunter of all things beautiful, as evidenced by her layered designs.
+We asked her to share her top sources for rare vintage and antique furniture finds in New York.

-Across the river, one of my absolute favorites is John Derian in the East Village.
+With locations in both East and West Village in Manhattan, one of my absolute favorites is John Derian.
 He made his mark on the world with gorgeous decoupage plates, platters, paperweights, coasters, and bowls.
 It sounds crafty.
 It’s not.
 On them, you can find antique botanicals, etchings of Napoleon, insects, birds, and other ephemera from John’s collection of antique and vintage prints.
 You can also find imported antiques and curiosities, handmade bed and table linens, and original art and objects made by artists that share the whimsy and delicate intrigue that John Derian is known for.

 multiple locations; ogtstore.com